hist3907b-winter2015/module1-principlesofopenaccess/exercises.md

 ## EXERCISE 4: forking & contributing to a repository
-(fork the syllabus, then add your name, blog site, open notebook, to it)
+In this exercise, I would like you to
+1. Fork the syllabus for this course.
+2. Add your name, and the location of your online HQ & open notebook as properly formatted markdown.
+3. Make a pull request.

 -----